 In some cases, symptoms may be more severe.

 The doctor will look at your eyes, eyelids, and eyelashes with a lighted tool.

 How is blepharitis treated?

+You can often do things at home to feel better.
+For example, washing your eyelids or using artificial tears can help.
 You may need antibiotics to treat some types of blepharitis.
-For example, if you have eye pain or a lot of swelling and redness, you may need to see a doctor for treatment.
+If you have eye pain or a lot of swelling and redness, you may need to see a doctor for treatment.

 Current as of: